wysher/strapi/docs/3.0.0-beta.x/tutorials/deliveroo-nuxt-tutorial.md

 ![Authentication](https://blog.strapi.io/content/images/2018/07/authentication.gif)

 That's it for the authentication!
+  - Reload your page and play with this new user system you just created!

 ## Shopping cart

 All of these dishes look so tasty!
 What if you could add some of them in a shopping cart?

-  - Create a new file named `cart.js` and copy/paste the following code:
+  - Create a new store named `cart.js` and copy/paste the following code:

-`store/cart.js`
+`./client/store/cart.js`

 ```js
 import Cookies from 'js-cookie'